azmainadel/azmainadel.github.io/_posts/2020-07-07-sfc-certification.md

 I personally found it hard to keep concentration during the 4-hour webinar.
 Also, the timezone of Bangladesh was a problem as I had to sit through boring lectures from 9 PM to 1:30 AM including breaks.
 As the training presentation slides will be provided beforehand, reading that should cover the webinar in my opinion.

 So, the primary study material will be the course videos and the SBOK guide.
 Watch the videos and read the relevant topics from the guide book.
-As the SFC covers the key concepts, principles of Scrum you do not need to finish the whole book for this certification.
+As the SFC covers the key concepts and principles of Scrum, you do not need to finish the whole book for this certification.
 I finished the videos on a weekend and took another couple of days to study the SBOK guide to get the confidence for attending the exam.

 #### The exam